Build multi-class classification models with Amazon Redshift ML

 Let’s run inference queries against our validation data using the following SQL code against the validation data:

-We can see that we predicted correctly on 99.74% on our data set, which matches our accuracy score from the show model.
+We can see that we predicted correctly on nearly 80% on our validation data set.

 Now let’s run a query to see which customers qualify for our customer loyalty program by being active for at least 7 months: